plasmadancom/HAT-GUI/README.md

 sudo sh install.sh
 ```

-Equally, you can delete any boards you dont need by simply deleting the directory.
+Equally, you can delete any boards you don't need by simply deleting the directory.

 ## Python Examples